Admission Application for MSU Students

 The Michigan Department of Education (MDE) requires that teacher candidates demonstrate basic skills in Reading, Writing and Mathematics.
-The MDE allows several options for demonstrating basic skills; however, the options will change on September 23, 2017.
+The MDE allows several options for demonstrating basic skills; however, the options will change as of September 23, 2017.

 Before September 23, 2017:

-Official ACT scores (or an approved alternative such as the MTTC PRE; see detailed information below) may be used for admission to MSU’s Teacher Preparation Program.
-The Michigan Department of Education (MDE) requires teacher candidates to have the following ACT scores:
+Official ACT scores (or an approved alternative such as the MTTC PRE; see detailed information below) may be used for admission to MSU’s Teacher Preparation Program, but only if the test was taken on or before 9/23/17.
+For applicants using the ACT, the Michigan Department of Education (MDE) requires the following ACT scores: